udaan-iitt/website/src/posts/blog/2021_June/bella_ciao.md

 title: "Bella Ciao"
 category: "Experiences"
 date: "2021-06-02 12:00:00 +09:00"
-desc: "Engineering is often a pretty startling experience for many.
-It was the same with many of us too.
-Suddenly displaced from the comfortable coziness and warmth of our homes, we enter a foreign world, new places, unacquainted people, and a completely new environment."
+desc: "After 4 years of life at college, a student turning into an alumnus walks down the memory lane and shares some of his precious experiences."
 thumbnail: "./images/ed2/run_life.jpg"
 authors: "Anirudh"
 starred: "false"
 alt: "Wisdom Engineering"
 ---

+Engineering is often a pretty startling experience for many.
+It was the same with many of us too.
+Suddenly displaced from the comfortable coziness and warmth of our homes, we enter a foreign world, new places, unacquainted people, and a completely new environment.

 The first year usually flows in struggling to come to terms with this flurry of events.
 From another perspective, a metamorphosis from a studious JEE aspirant to an easy-going undergrad student.
 One of the most enjoyable aspects of engineering life is the casual chaos that we immerse ourselves into.